+5.2.
 Implementation challenges: Some lessons learned

 A more comprehensive understanding of a phenomenon and the validation of that understanding present both notable benefits and real challenges to a research team.
-The comparative case analysis highlights connections between and among the benefits and the challenges and the subsequent difficulty of treating any as an independent factor in multimethod research design.
-The following sections highlight lessons learned relative to three challenges in particular.
+The comparative case analysis highlights connections between and among the benefits and the challenges and the subsequent difficulty of treating any as an independent factor in multi-method research design.
+The cases show, for example, that one challenge to achieving the desired benefits is the cost of building the knowledge necessary to design such a study.
+The paper has shown how two research teams worked to achieve both the benefits of multi-method study while carefully managing the challenges to those efforts; essentially exploring the "trade-offs" and making design and analysis decisions accordingly.
+The following sections highlight lessons learned by the authors as participants in these two studies relative to three challenges in particular.

 Availability of multi-method research knowledge.
 Multi-method designs are rarely been used in digital government research.
 However, there are other disciplines that are more prolific in multi-method work and who invest in the necessary training of researchers.
 In the large-scale project it was necessary to invest in the development of knowledge about multi-method approaches within the team.
 Although a number of the more junior researchers and doctoral students had received training in multi-method work additional training was still required.
 Individual members of the team, even those with some multi-method experience, had to invest in the development of new knowledge in order to engage with the particular integration of methods used in this project.
 Building the individual understanding and developing the shared understanding necessary to work effectively required a real belief in the advisability from a methodological perspective and in the benefits to be realized.
+All those involved in the full team had signed on to the project with the expectation that it would be a multi-method study - so to an extent they believed that it would an effort worth undertaking.
+However, building the knowledge necessary and retaining the belief in the value of this approach was required and took time and effort.

 In the dissertation, the effort to ensure that the multi-method research knowledge was available was different.
 A multi-method approach was chosen by the student, drawing on other disciplines, and a committee sensitive to and knowledgeable about multi-method approaches was selected.
 The challenge remained for dissertation committees to address questions such as those raised by the publication, reputation, and tenure processes.
+Primarily, would the use of a multi-method approach increase or decrease acceptance of results? would it open or close doors in terms of appointment opportunities?